-The W. Gary Hooks Endowed Geology Fund (Hooks Fund) was established in recognition of the outstanding contributions of Dr. W. Gary Hooks and to supplement the research, teaching, and service programs of the Department of Geological Sciences.
+The W. Gary Hooks Endowed Geology Fund (Hooks Fund), which honors the outstanding contributions of Dr. W. Gary Hooks, supplements the research, teaching, and service programs of the Department of Geological Sciences.

-Preference is given to students who were not prior recipients of a Hooks Fund scholarship.
+Successful applicants will have a demonstrated record of pursuing external fellowships/grants/scholarships and completing graduate benchmarks on time.
+Preference is given to students who are not prior recipients of a Hooks Fund Scholarship.

-It is expected that graduate students will have also applied to the Graduate School Research and Travel Grant program, and the Hooks Fund is used to match research-related expenses.
+Graduate students are expected to have also applied for the Graduate School Research and Travel Grant Program; the Hooks Fund will be used to match research-related expenses.

-Annual calls for the Hooks Fund are October 15 and March 15 each year.
-The October deadline supports research-related activities during the fall semester while the March deadline supports those during the spring and summer terms.
+The application deadlines for the Hooks Fund are October 15 and March 15 of each year.
+The October deadline supports research-related activities during the fall semester, while the March deadline supports activities during the spring and summer terms.